When deciding on the type of dog breed to purchase, it is essential to accumulate as much information as possible for an educated decision to be made.

-- The Mastiff, which also descended from the Molosser, were initially brought to the British Isles by Phoenician trading ships around 1500 to 2000 B.C.
+- The Mastiff, which also descended from the Molosser, was initially brought to the British Isles by Phoenician trading ships around 1500 to 2000 B.C.

 Physical Traits of the Mountain Mastiff

-From a physical perspective, the Mountain Mastiff is an imposing dog which has a strong muscular body, a large flat head and dark eyes which are oval or almond in shape.
+From a physical perspective, the Mountain Mastiff is an imposing dog that has a strong muscular body, a large flat head, and dark eyes which are oval or almond in shape.